-I am fourth year Ph.D. candidate at Columbia University in the city of New York.
+I am a fifth year Ph.D. candidate at Columbia University in the city of New York.
 I am a member of the Software Systems Laboratory and my advisors are Roxana Geambasu (primary advisor) and Jason Nieh (secondary advisor).
 I also work with Daniel Hsu from Columbia' s Data Science Institute and with Suman Jana from the Network Security Lab.

 Before joining to Columbia I was a member of the European Organization for Nuclear Research (CERN), IT Department.
 I contributed to Agile Infrastructure, which provides Infrastructure as a Service (IaaS) for CERN's private, OpenStack-based cloud.
 For more details, some distinguished former colleagues made these interesting presentations: Configuration Management and CERN's OpenStack Cloud.